WayneKoorts/ffmpeg-macos-universal-binary-builder/README.md

 The `lipo` tool combines the arm64 and x86_64 binaries into universal binaries that work on both Intel and Apple Silicon Macs.

-## Build Time

-The complete build process typically takes 30-60 minutes depending on your machine's performance.
-The script uses parallel compilation (based on CPU core count) to speed up the process.

 ## Troubleshooting

 ### Build Failures